LGBTQ rights in the Philippines: Gender identity and expression

 The Clerical Error Law of 2001 (RA 9048) makes it illegal for transgender persons in the Philippines to change their sex in their birth certificates.
 The said law specifically states that “no correction must involve the change of nationality, age, status or sex of the petitioner” without a judicial order.
 There was however at least one case where the Supreme Court of the Philippines affirmed a lower court’s decision to change the person’s gender legal marker due to the person’s intersex status.

 No national law in the Philippines criminalizes cross-gender behavior.
 However, cross-dressers and transgender people may be excluded from some private and public spaces, oftentimes with little or no legal consequences.
 The Philippines has several accounts of gender diverse people being refused entry and service by establishments.

 Marawi City passed an ordinance against "cross-dressing" in 2004.
 In December 2004, Marawi City banned men from going out in public wearing female attire, makeup, earrings "or other ornaments to express their inclinations for femininity".
 The resolution passed by the Marawi City Council also bans skintight blue jeans, tube tops and other skimpy attire.
 Additionally, women (only) must not "induce impure thoughts or lustful desires."
 The mayor said these moves were part of a "cleaning and cleansing" drive.

 Murders of transgender and gender-nonconforming persons in the Philippines were reported from at least 2012.
 Several were notably committed by pro-ISIS groups in Marawi.
-In the aftermath of the five-month siege of Marawi by pro-ISIS militia, some affected Marawi residents blamed the city's LGBT community as having caused the wrath of the militias.
-Individuals perceived as LGBT were at times harassed in the displacement camps, as a result.
+In the aftermath of the five-month siege of Marawi by pro-ISIS militia, some affected Marawi residents blamed the city's LGBTQ community as having caused the wrath of the militias.
+Individuals perceived as LGBTQ were at times harassed in the displacement camps, as a result.

-M'lang, a municipality in Cotabato, has passed an ordinance against cross-dressing and homosexual relationships under the risk of imprisonment.
+Kabacan, a municipality in Cotabato, has passed an ordinance against cross-dressing and homosexual relationships under the risk of imprisonment.
 This law applies to Muslims.

 Recognition of same-sex relationships

 The Philippines does not legally recognize same-sex unions, either in the form of marriage or civil unions.
-The Family Code of the Philippines defines only recognizes marriages between "a man and a woman".
+The Family Code of the Philippines only recognizes marriages between "a man and a woman".
 The Constitution itself does not mention the legality of same-sex unions.

 As of the 19th Congress, there are two proposals to introduce same sex unions in the Philippines.
 These are House Bill 1015, the Civil Partnership Act, of Bagong Henerasyon representative Bernadette Herrera and Senate Bill 449, the Civil Unions Act.